-The Code of Good Agricultural Practice, which provides practical guidance to help farmers and growers avoid causing pollution

-- The industry group (CLA, AIC, FWAG, LEAF, NFU) has launched a "Tried & Tested" nutrient management plan to help farmers and growers plan their fertiliser and manure use, meet increasing regulatory demands and protect the environment. - Voluntary Initiative (VI) measures aimed at minimising the environmental impacts from agricultural and horticultural use of pesticides (including annual sprayer testing and spray operator training, implementation of Crop Protection Management Plans and best practice advice on individual 'problem' pesticides).
-The voluntary industry group has also formed a national strategic partnership with Natural England to deliver a whole range of advice through the Catchment Sensitive Farming initiative. - Other voluntary schemes such as: - British Agrochemical Standards Inspection Scheme a certification scheme for staff handling pesticides and fertilisers; - Farm Assurance schemes, including the Red Tractor run by an alliance of farmers, food processors, retailers and distributors who work together to maintain and raise production standard, including environmental standards; The LEAF (Linking Environment and Farming) Marque has a strong emphasis on environment in its assurance scheme - Guidance such as the 'Think Soils Manual'; Sludge (use in agriculture) code of practice and Fertiliser recommendations for agricultural and horticultural crops (RB209). - Groundwater protection code: Use and disposal of sheep dip compounds.
+- The Code of Good Agricultural Practice, which provides practical guidance to help farmers and growers avoid causing pollution - The industry group (CLA, AIC, FWAG, LEAF, NFU) has launched a "Tried & Tested" nutrient management plan in England to help farmers and growers plan their fertiliser and manure use, meet increasing regulatory demands and protect the environment. - In England, Voluntary Initiative (VI) measures aimed at minimising the environmental impacts from agricultural and horticultural use of pesticides (including annual sprayer testing and spray operator training, implementation of Crop Protection Management Plans and best practice advice on individual 'problem' pesticides).
+The voluntary industry group has also formed a national strategic partnership with Natural England to deliver a whole range of advice through the England Catchment Sensitive Farming Delivery Initiative. - Other voluntary schemes such as: - British Agrochemical Standards Inspection Scheme a certification scheme for staff handling pesticides and fertilisers; - Stop Every Drop pollution reduction plan for sheep dip - Farm assurance schemes, including the Red Tractor, run by an alliance of farmers, food processors, retailers and distributors who work together to maintain and raise production standard, including environmental standards; The LEAF (Linking Environment and Farming) Marque has a strong emphasis on environment in its assurance scheme - Guidance such as the 'Think Soils Manual'; Sludge (use in agriculture) code of practice and Fertiliser recommendations for agricultural and horticultural crops (RB209). - Groundwater protection code: Use and disposal of sheep dip compounds.